Thorlabs/Insights_and_Applications/README.md

 # Insights_and_Applications

-Software and documentation for the code used in Thorlabs Insight videos and Application Notes
+Software and documentation for the code used in Thorlabs Insights videos and Application Notes

 ## Repo Organization